swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Groups define a new scope that contains a recursively nested regex.
 Groups have different semantics depending on how they are introduced.

-Note there are additional constructs that may syntactically appear similar to groups, such as backreferences and conditionals, but are distinct.
+Note there are additional constructs that may syntactically appear similar to groups, such as backreferences and PCRE backtracking directives, but are distinct.

 #### Basic group kinds